waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### booking.notification

-A notification about upcoming bookings
+A notification sent out to notify about upcoming bookings.
+The recipients are users who have upcoming bookings.

 #### Templates